zelphir/next-transpile-modules/README.md

 If you have a transpilation error when loading a page, check that your `babel.config.js` is up to date and valid, [you may have forgotten a preset](https://github.com/martpie/next-transpile-modules/issues/1#issuecomment-427749256) there.

+### I have trouble with transpilation and Flow/TypeScript

+In your Next.js app, make sure you use a `babel.config.js` and not a `.babelrc` as Babel's configuration file (see explanation below).

 ### I have trouble with transpilation and Yarn workspaces

 If you get a transpilation error when using Yarn workspaces, make sure you are using a `babel.config.js` and not a `.babelrc`.
-The former is a project-wide Babel configuration, when the latter works for relative paths only (and won't work as Yarn install dependencies in a parent directory).
+The former is [a project-wide Babel configuration](https://babeljs.io/docs/en/config-files), when the latter works for relative paths only (and won't work as Yarn install dependencies in a parent directory).

 ### I have trouble with Yarn and hot reloading